ceph/ceph/doc/rados/troubleshooting/troubleshooting-mon.rst

   all your monitor nodes and make sure you're not dropping/rejecting connections.

-  If this intial troubleshooting doesn't solve your problems, then it's time to go deeper.
+  If this initial troubleshooting doesn't solve your problems, then it's time to go deeper.

   First, check the problematic monitor's ``mon_status`` via the admin